fastoch/Podman-Tutorial/README.md

 - if you haven't used `-d` to run the container in detached mode, press `Ctrl + C` to stop it.
 - when using the `podman start` command, your container will run in detached mode by default

-## Accessing an Nginx container from the local host's browser
+## Accessing an Nginx container from the host's browser

 Nginx is a very popular versatile web server.